zacnider/entrofhe/docs/examples/anti/EntropyViewWithEncrypted.md

 @return Encrypted value

 ❌ ANTI-PATTERN: View function trying to get entropy
-@dev This will NOT compile - view functions cannot call EntropyOracle
+@dev This will NOT compile - view functions cannot call encrypted randomness

 ✅ ALTERNATIVE: Return as bytes (if you need view-like behavior)
 @dev You can return the handle as bytes, but this loses FHE capabilities

-@notice Get EntropyOracle address
+@notice Get encrypted randomness address